jgege/UNI-CSCU9V5/CSCU9V5.md

 - Some processes cannot run

-- Processes waiting for the resurouces
+- Processes waiting for the resurgences

   - CPU (ready processes)
   - Other resources (blocked processes)